-You can introduce as many experience variations as you choose for your digital properties to personalise customer experiences.
-By evaluating all behavioural and contextual variables, machine learning can determine the best experience for each consumer — regardless of channel, device or screen.
+You can introduce as many experience variations as you choose for your digital properties to personalize customer experiences.
+By evaluating all behavioral and contextual variables, machine learning can determine the best experience for each consumer — regardless of channel, device, or screen.
 As machine learning learns what works with each consumer, predictive analytics can tell you what each one wants to see and buy — so you’ll know whether they’ll be excited by the image of the hotel on the island beach in Phuket or the snowy slopes at Whistler.

 To see which content is resonating and creating compelling experiences, you need insight into the moment.
 The combination of big data and sophisticated machine learning can help content marketers accurately measure the dollar impact of marketing activities in real time.
 And creators can fine-tune content based on what the market is looking for.